 Macronutrients are Protein, Fat, and Carbohydrates that come from food and are all needed by your body daily.
 If you’re eating the SAD, your balance of these nutrients is way out of whack.
 I’m not particularly fond of tracking food intake, but I do it to help get and stay on track and ensure my diet is aligned with my goals.
-Myfitnesspal.com is a free app that allows you to input your macro goals and targets.
-Use it to dial in and maintain balanced macros.
+Myfitnesspal.com or Cronometer.com are free apps that allow you to input your macro goals and targets.
+Use them to dial in and maintain balanced macros.
 The Primal Blueprint Food Pyramid is a great reference tool.
-Use as a guide to help you make the best food choices to attain your goals.
+Use as a guide to help you make the best whole food choices to attain your goals.

 Fat supports optimal function throughout your body.
-Don’t let anybody tell you that a low-fat diet is good for you.
+Don’t let anybody tell you that a low-fat diet is good for you, certainly not long term.
 Your body needs fat, your brain needs fat.
 Good fats of course.
 Fat is the lever that promotes satiety and stabilizes appetite and energy levels.
 Your intake goal will be based on fat loss goals along with how you feel.
-If you’re always feeling hungry, you may need to increase your intake.
+If you’re constantly feeling hungry, you may need to increase your fat intake.

 Carbohydrates should be limited to real, whole foods.
 Avoid processed foods as much as possible.
 Sadly, those eating the SAD could be getting upwards of 300g, way more than most people need.
 All the carbs you need can be found in vegetables, there is no need for grains.
 When you ditch sugars, grains, and processed foods, you’ll be able to maintain a healthy carb intake.
 Athletes and highly active people can consume a higher amount.
 The Primal Blueprint Carbohydrate Curve illustrates how various levels will impact your health and weight management.